 Fall of Freedom is both a national call to action and a celebration - here, joy becomes an act of defiance, tenderness becomes truth, and art becomes our response to fear.

 On Friday, November 21, National Sawdust hosts the official launch of the movement, bringing together a constellation of extraordinary artists whose work embodies resistance through beauty, spirit, liberation, and truth.
-The evening features Tony Award winner Tonya Pinkins, Tony Award and Pulitzer Prize winner Lynn Nottage, Tony Award nominee Daniel J. Watts, visionary theatre artist Qween Jean, Grammy-nominated composer and trumpeter Amir ElSaffar, Obie Award winner Carl Hancock Rux, Grammy-nominated vocalist J Hoard, Grammy-winning jazz saxophonist, composer and bandleader David Murray, multi-instrumentalist and composer Michael Thurber, award-winning composer and performer Tamar-kali, soul collective Britton & The Sting, indie-folk trio Bandits on the Run, the Resistance Revival Chorus, tap and percussive trio Soles of Duende, classical Indian dancer and choreographer Barkha Patel, singer/songwriter and multiinstrumentalist Paul Beaubrun and more.
+The evening features Tony Award winner Tonya Pinkins, Tony Award and Pulitzer Prize winner Lynn Nottage, Tony Award nominee Daniel J. Watts, visionary theatre artist Qween Jean, Grammy-nominated composer and trumpeter Amir ElSaffar, Obie Award winner Carl Hancock Rux, Grammy-nominated vocalist J Hoard, Grammy-winning jazz saxophonist, composer and bandleader David Murray, multi-instrumentalist and composer Michael Thurber, award-winning composer and performer Tamar-kali, soul collective Britton & The Sting, the Resistance Revival Chorus, tap and percussive trio Soles of Duende, classical Indian dancer and choreographer Barkha Patel, singer/songwriter and multiinstrumentalist Paul Beaubrun and more.

 Launching November 21 - 22, 2025, Fall of Freedom will unfold across the United States in a national weekend of art and action.
 The initiative is hosted in theaters, museums, libraries, concert halls, and community spaces, featuring performances, exhibitions, readings, and gatherings that highlight the power of free expression.
 For participating venues, artist lineups, and ways to get involved, visit falloffreedom.com.